ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

 1. Your project evaluation relative to the anti-bias rubric we developed.
 These include identifying limitations, what this does and does not do or include.

-### Overall format and flow of text:

-For each of the sections, write the minimum amount that is necessary for your project to be understood by someone reading your post.
-Each section needs to stand alone but it should not be text heavy.
-Someone should be able to read through your post in 10 - 15 minutes.

-CHECK LIST
-For your final image, follow the abstract naming convention: ProgramAbbreviation CriticLastName StudentName1 StudentName2 FA20 ImageNumber ImageTitle.ext Example: VS_BST Ames KenBohen JamieSmith FA20 01 section.PNG.
-Not that since this a  visual studies course and tech elective you will use VS_BST as the program abbreviation.
-You will be presenting through a combination of your GitHub write + live Scout exploration.
-No pdf or slide deck needed.
-Send me your zipped design spaces by the end of the day on Sunday if you want your design space hosted on AWS (rather then locally) for the final.
-Send a concise tile for you project that we can use for the url.
-It will be scout.kpfui.dev/?project=YOU_PROJECT_NAME.
-If you don't have it ready by the end of day Sunday, that is fine, just host locally for the final and then send us your design space after.
-I just want to make sure that everyone has a permanent url to use after the class.